MatteoJoliveau/lodbot/README.md

 # Install dependencies
 yarn install

+# Copy and edit the deployment.yml file to change the configuration params
+# The webhook URL has not bee generated yet, so skip it for now
+cp deployment.example.yml
+$EDITOR deployment.yml

 # Build and deploy (this assumes properly configured wsk and wksdeploy commands are in the PATH)
 yarn deploy